-When you look at the list of features for each roof box, you will see the length, width, height and capacity in litres.
+When you look at the list of features for each roof box, you will see the length, width, height and capacity in sq ft or litres.
 While the capacity can be a helpful guide as to the size of the box, it can also be slightly misleading.
 A couple of extra inches round the sides or on the top of the box will greatly increase the capacity of the box without actually adding any significant space to store your items.
 For this reason it is recommended that you use the length, width and height measurements when comparing roof boxes.
 Especially for skiers or snowboarders, if you have an item you need to fit, make sure.
 For instance some boxes can only fit 155cm skis or smaller!

 The shape of the roof box will vary depending on what you need to transport.
 A typical family will require a medium width roof box, this will give adequate space for your belongings but will also allow you to carry other large items on the roof of your car, such as bikes or a kayak.

 The cheaper boxes tend to be made with thinner materials, and may not have the robust locking systems that are found on the mid to high range boxes.
 The thickness of the box can make a real difference when driving on the motorway.
-Thinner boxes tend to rattle more with every use, and eventually the fixings that hold the box together can become loose, which is a real danger if you are travelling at speed on a busy road.
+Thinner boxes tend to rattle more with every use, and eventually the fixings that hold the box together can become loose, which is a real danger if you are traveling at speed on a busy road.
 This isn’t an issue with the higher priced models, as they are made with better quality materials and thicker plastic.

 Another important area in the safety of a roof box lies in the locking system.
 Cheaper roof boxes tend to have one lock in the middle.
-This means it could be quite easy for thieves to prise open the ends of the box, where the lid meets the base, and take your belongings.
+This means it could be quite easy for thieves to pry open the ends of the box, where the lid meets the base, and take your belongings.
 Better quality boxes will have either locks on both ends (and possibly the middle too), or a central locking system where there is one key that locks several places around the box.
 If you are transporting bulky items in your roof box and you have to hold down each side to close it, it may be worth looking for a box that allows you to lock one side at a time.

 There are three options when it comes to choosing how your roof box opens – left side opening, right side opening, or dual side opening.
 If you have a full width roof box it makes sense to get one that opens from both sides, this makes it easier to load and unload the box from any side.
 If you have a narrow box, one that doesn’t take up the full width of the roof, then you will probably want to choose a box that opens on the same side as the side of the roof it will be situated on.
 This will prevent you having to stand on the sills of the car and reach over trying to put something in or get something out of your box.
 Another thing to consider is that if you park next to a wall or some other obstacle, it would be a good idea to get a box that opens on the opposite side from that obstacle.